ktrutmann/MLA_Experiment_Code/Investment_Task/Readme.md

 ### Experimental Flow
 - `n_phases`: How many phases should there be?
 - `n_periods_per_phase`: How long should the participants be "blocked"?
-- `n_paths`: How many paths should be generated for each condition.
+- `n_distinct_paths`: How many paths should be generated for each condition?
 The actual amount of paths played by the participants is thus multiplied by the number of conditions.
 - `condition_names`: A list of all the conditions that should be played